Top 6 Marketing Planning Activities During COVID-19

 According to Forbes, it costs 5 times more to attract customers than to retain existing ones.
 The most important thing to do during this time is to keep your audience engaged.
 Take advantage of any no-cost marketing, such as organic social media posts, blogging, and SEO.
 If possible, keep paid advertising running.
 If you are unable to service your customers or consumers remotely, run brand-awareness campaigns.
 Consumers are spending up to 30% more time online during social distancing.
 Make sure your brand is front and center so consumers choose your business once doors open again!

 Unsure where to begin?
-Take advantage of a free consulting session with one of our strategists today!
+Contact one of our strategists today!